sandswim/website/pages/clubchampionships.md

 permalink: /championships
 ---
 # Club Championships
-**Check v.
-Members Handbook p 15 & 16**

-Club Championships 2020/2021 will be announced after the start of the 20/21 season.
+Club Championships 2021/2022 will be announced after the start of the 21/22 season.

 RULES AND ELIGIBILITY CONDITIONS:
 1. Only financial members shall be eligible to swim in Club Championships